KOBOKO23/NairobiWeatherCast/README.md

 # 🌦 NairobiWeatherCast

-**NairobiWeatherCast** is a simple weather forecasting app built for educational purposes, focusing on **rainfall prediction in Nairobi**.
-This MVP was created as part of an *Operational Training Course in Meteorology* to show the possibilities of having our own custom weather forecasting model using open-source tools.
+NairobiWeatherCast is a meteorological visualization and forecasting tool designed to help forecasters analyze weather parameters at multiple pressure levels over Nairobi.
+It enables real-time exploration of key atmospheric variables such as MSLP, winds, temperature, and humidity across pressure levels (surface, 850mb, 700mb, etc.) to support daily forecast preparation.

 ---

 ## 🎯 Project Goals

-- Predict rainfall in Nairobi using historical weather data.
-- Build and train a machine learning model from scratch.
-- Visualize forecasts in a clean, user-friendly web interface.
+- Enable visual inspection of atmospheric parameters for operational forecasting
+- Show how pressure, wind, RH, and temperature change at different levels
+- Provide real-time and historical plots of parameters every 15 minutes
-- Provide a solid foundation for future expansion (temperature, APIs, etc.).
+- Build a foundation for a custom forecasting model using open-source tools
+- Deliver a forecaster-friendly interface that mimics standard forecasting workflows

 ---

 ## 🛠 Technologies Used

-- **Python** – Programming language
+- Python – Core programming language
-- **Flask** – Web framework
+- Flask – Backend web framework
-- **pandas** – Data processing
+- MySQL – Data storage for parameter metadata and forecast info
-- **matplotlib** – Data visualization
+- pandas – Data handling and transformation
-- **scikit-learn** *(or TensorFlow)* – Machine learning modeling
+- Plotly / Leaflet.js – Interactive visualizations and mapping
+- xarray, netCDF4, cdsapi – For weather data extraction and manipulation
+- CRON / Scheduler – For fetching data every 15 minutes

 ---